 Much the same as the bicarbonate of soda, soda crystals are a base.
 Therefore, the end result when mixed with white vinegar is weak salty water.
 Save your soda crystals for other natural cleaning purposes around the home.

-How Do I Make A Cleaning Solution With Vinegar?
+How Do I Make A Cleaning Solution With White Vinegar?

-Now you know the basic vinegar cleaning solution, I’ve got lots of other vinegar-based natural cleaning products that you can make, including:
+Now you know the basic vinegar cleaning solution, I’ve got lots of other vinegar-based natural cleaning products that you can make.
+You can try:

 - homemade cleaning wipes